ClojureBridge/curriculum/TEACHING.md

 Exercises
 ---------
 Provide plenty of time for exercises.
 That is where the real fun happens.
-TAs should sit with attendees or circulate around the tables as they work on exercises.
+TAs should sit with attendees or circulate around the tables as the attendees work on exercises.

 Capstone App
 ------------